pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 Exit and re-enter the gym.

 > If you somehow used extra EQs or IBs, Elixer now
+> If you somehow lost red bar and are desparate, then see defensive ranges to consider a stall on Nidoking.

 Giovanni:
 - Rhyhorn: IB